Best Recipes for Homemade Cookies and Bars

 17. Place baking sheet on a wire rack and allow the biscotti to cool completely on the sheet.

-This recipe yields about 30 Almond Biscotti
+This recipe yields about 30 Almond Biscotti.

 Almond Biscotti Recipe Variations